jtackkett/website-content/post/html/html-forms/index.md

 </form>
 ```

-By default forms are submitted using the GET HTTP method.
+By default, forms are submitted using the GET HTTP method.
 Which has its drawbacks, and usually you want to use POST.

 You can set the form to use POST when submitted by using the `method` attribute: